 The CIHT Scotland Apprentice of the Year Award, sponsored by Jacobs, is designed to recognise and celebrate an apprentice who is making an impactful difference in the Scottish highways and transportation industry.

-The Award, sponsored by Jacobs, comprised of a £100 Amazon voucher for the winner and a £50 Amazon voucher for the runner up.
+The Award, sponsored by Jacobs, comprised of a £100 Amazon voucher for the winner.

 Annual prizes in memory of Tom Riddell, one of the founder members in 1930 of the then named Institution of Highways Engineers, now CIHT.
 The prizes are awarded for excellence in a transportation subject at post graduate level at the University of Strathclyde and at Edinburgh Napier University.
 The 2020 Awards were awarded by the CIHT President, Martin Tugwell.